Aircraft engines and nacelles

 The next generation of single-aisle commercial jets now benefit from an innovative new engine, LEAP.
 The successor to the CFM56, the world's best-selling commercial aircraft engine, LEAP clearly reflects Safran's technology leadership.

 Produced by CFM International, the 50/50 joint company between Safran Aircraft Engines and GE, the new-generation LEAP inherits its predecessor's reliability and low operating costs.
 Its new architecture and the widespread use of 3D woven composite parts contribute to considerable weight savings, 15% lower specific fuel consumption, lower noise (15 decibels less) and reduced emissions (50% cut in NOx, or oxides of nitrogen).
-The world's leading aircraft-makers have already chosen this engine for their next-generation single-aisle jets: Airbus A320neo, Boeing 737 MAX and Comac C919.
-As of May 2017, the LEAP engine had already logged more than 12,300 orders and commitments.
+The LEAP has been chosen by the world's leading aircraft manufacturers, for the Airbus A320neo, Boeing 737 MAX and COMAC C919.
+Entering revenue service in August 2016, the LEAP engine had recorded more than 13,300 orders and commitments as of September 30, 2017.